bdnelson-4S/bdnelson-4S/About.md

 ### Background

-Include:
-- Education
+Education
+- MA in Clinical Mental Health Counseling from Trevecca Nazarene University (2024)
+- AA in Intelligence Studies and Technology from The Community College of the Air Force (2016)
+- BS in International Relations from American Military University (2013)

+---

 - Counseling experience
-- Professional credentials
+- A-LPC-MHSP License #7913
 - Relevant life experiences

 ---

-### My Approach
+# My Approach

-I believe counseling is not simply about reducing symptoms.
+I believe counseling is not about simply reducing symptoms.
 It is about helping people understand their experiences, reconnect with their values, and build a meaningful life.